Fujitsu: 2000 to 2024

 In 2015, Fujitsu celebrated 80 years since establishment at a time when its IT business embarked upon the Fujitsu 2015 World Tour which has included 15 major cities globally and been visited by over 10,000 IT professionals with Fujitsu presenting its take on the future of Hyper Connectivity and Human Centric Computing.

 In April 2015 GLOVIA International is renamed FUJITSU GLOVIA, Inc.

 In November 2015, Fujitsu Limited and VMware announced new areas of collaboration to empower customers with flexible and secure cloud technologies.
 It also acquired USharesoft which provides enterprise-class application delivery software for automating the build, migration and governance of applications in multi-cloud environments.

 In January 2016, Fujitsu Network Communications Inc. announced a new suite of layered products to advance software-defined networking (SDN) for carriers, service providers and cloud builders.
 Virtuora NC, based on open standards, is described by Fujitsu as "a suite of standards-based, multi-layered, multi-vendor network automation and virtualization products" that "has been hands-on hardened by some of the largest global service providers."

 In 2019, Fujitsu started to deliver 5G telecommunications equipment to NTT Docomo, along with NEC.

 In March 2020, Fujitsu announced the creation of a subsidiary, later named Fujitsu Japan, that will enable the company to expand its business in the Japanese IT services market.

 In June 2020, Fugaku, co-developed with the RIKEN research institute, was declared the most powerful supercomputer in the world.
 The performance capability of Fugaku is 415.53 PFLOPS with a theoretical peak of 513.86 PFLOPS.
 It is three times faster than of the previous champion.
 Fugaku also ranked first place in categories that measure computational methods performance for industrial use, artificial intelligence applications, and big data analytics.
 The supercomputer is located in a facility in Kobe.

 In June 2020, Fujitsu developed an artificial intelligence monitor that can recognize complex hand movements, built on its crime surveillance technology.
-The AI is designed to check whether the subject complete proper hand washing procedure based on the guidelines issued by the WHO.
+The AI is designed to check whether the subject completes the proper hand washing procedure based on the guidelines issued by the WHO.

 In September 2020, Fujitsu introduced software-defined storage technology that incorporates Qumulo hybrid cloud file storage software to enable enterprises to unify petabytes of unstructured data from disparate locations, across multiple data centers and the cloud.
+This is expected to support various types of storages, including NVMe SSDs, HDDs and flash-drives.

+In 2024, Fujitsu relocated its headquarters from Shiodome City Center in Minato, Tokyo, to Kawasaki, Kanagawa.
+The company relocated its administration department to its Kawasaki plant in Nakahara-ku, its sales department to an office building in Saiwaiku-ku, and its system development department to an office building in Ōta, Tokyo.